 Even though most in-wall suction systems are designed with filters and overflow traps to keep materials from entering the pipelines, dust, lint and fluids may still get into the system.
 This can cause the equipment to not function properly and a decrease in the applied suction.

 In patient care situations, you don’t want to be caught off guard.
 Take the time to consider the limitations of the many systems within your hospital and try to proactively address them.
-In the case of in-wall suction, make sure you have plenty portable suction units available for the times when it isn’t enough to meet your needs.
+In the case of in-wall suction, for those times–and you know they will come–when it just can’t meet your needs, make sure you have plenty portable suction units available.